Fortyseven/sitedat/README.md

     -   All functions are optional; just set them to `None`.
     -   Check the "WordPress" section for a working example of this.

+## Contrib

+-   No contributions are being accepted for this project.
+-   Issues with reproducible details are encouraged.
+-   No support is being provided.
+-   Feel free to fork.
+It's not a complicated project.

 ![](docs/image.png)